 Tacking Stitch - In Conclusion

-The wise old saying ‘a stitch in time saves nine,’ surely applies to the simple tacking stitch if you tack your seam and get it fitting and secure before sewing the piece.
+The wise old saying ‘a stitch in time saves nine,’ surely applies to the simple tacking stitch if you tack your seam and get it fitting before sewing the piece.
 In this way, you will be sure to get it right the first time and save pulling out the stitches you machined in a hurry.
 Your tacking stitch done in time will save more than nine!